 Hard skills may include patient care, EHR proficiency, giving Basic Life Support, and critical care nursing.
 The traits you have will depend on your experience and training.
 On the other hand, soft skills may include good communication and organisation skills.

-- Patient Care and Planning
+- Patient Care and Treatment Planning

 - Emergency and Critical Care